 Too often, we suffer alone with our losses.
 Too often, our heartache is meant to be swallowed without much acknowledgement.
 I am one of you.
 I too have lost a pregnancy, had a miscarriage, said goodbye to a baby we would never hold or kiss.
 Together, we understand one another; the physical laboring pain, the heartache, the yearning, the sadness.
 The pain that only time can help.
 Together, we understand, but so many other mothers will walk this path and join our journey of life after a loss without support.
 For these women, and for those of you beginning the journey, I am writing today.

 My words may ring true for you; they may stir up emotions, make you turn away, or even help you in healing, but they are true... as are your own words as you walk the journey.
 Together, we can spread the word and help other mothers survive this heartache and find the beauty in each day again.

 The 13 Emotional Stages of a Miscarriage

 There is no heartbeat.
 There is bleeding.
 There are contractions.
 There is real human tissue passed (or removed).
 There is more bleeding.
 There are more cramps.
 There are tears and questions -- so many questions.
 There is begging and praying that it isn't true, but it is.
 It is reality.
 A baby that was conceived will not be born.
 A lifetime of moments will not occur.
-It doesn't matter if the pregnancy ended at 5 weeks or 12 weeks, it is over, and in its place is the heartache of knowing that it once existed.
+Whether the pregnancy ended at 5 weeks, 8 weeks, or 12 weeks, it is over, and in its place is the heartache of knowing that it once existed.

 But sleeping will make it all disappear.